Amasa614/ai-book-writer/README.md

 - Automated world-building and setting management
 - Support for complex, multi-chapter narratives
 - Built-in validation and error handling
+- Export story as a pdf file
+- Generation of story book covers

 ## Architecture